danyeaw/presentations/proposals/2024-state-of-python-in-gnome.md

 ### Who and Why (Audience)

-I am aiming this talk at individuals who want to understand the current state of Python in GNOME including some of the new features.
+I am aiming this talk at individuals who want to understand the current state of Python in GNOME, including some of the new features.
 Attendees will require basic familiarity with Python programming and development of apps with GTK.
 Experienced GNOME developers should still benefit from seeing an overview of the status and some of the more advanced topics like fundamental type support.